up

 The Economic Development Fund (EDF) is administered by the Department of Finance and supports business growth through direct grants and loans.
 The EDF includes several targeted programs.

-- The SBIR/STTR Matching Grant Program supports early-stage businesses seeking to apply for SBIR/STTR grants or providing non-dilutive grant funding upon receiving an SBIR/STTR grant.
+• The Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) Matching Grant Program support early-stage businesses seeking to apply for their first SBIR/STTR grants and provide non-dilutive grant funding to eligible companies upon their receipt of an SBIR/STTR grant.

-- The JOBS (Jobs, Opportunities & Business Support) Initiative includes three separate complementary funds that incentivize the creation and filling of high-paying jobs; promote innovative technology that help advance Montgomery County entrepreneurs towards commercialization; and assist early and growth stage entrepreneurs from underserved communities achieve business success.
+• The JOBS (Jobs, Opportunities & Business Support) Initiative includes three separate complementary funds that incentivize the creation and filling of high-paying jobs; promote the advancement of innovative technologies toward commercialization; and assist early and growth stage entrepreneurs from underserved communities achieve business success.

 Conference and Visitors Bureau - NDA